 MHA 510, MHA 511, MHA 520, MHA 531, MHA 536, MHA 551, MHA 555, MHA 556, MHA 566, MHA 575, MHA 580, MHA 582, and MHA 585

-- MHA 593 - Individual Research/Residency - 6 credit hours.
-Culminates in either a final scholarly work outlined by the SIUC Graduate School or a Residency in a health care setting approved by the University and Instructor.
+- MHA 593 - Advanced Research in Healthcare (3 CH).
+Culminates in a final scholarly work outlined by the SIUC Graduate School.

 All students graduating from the MHA program will be required to meet the qualifications of the Graduate School at SIUC.
-Students will be required to complete a culminating scholarly work which includes a research paper if not completing the graduate residency/internship option.
+Students will be required to complete a culminating scholarly work which includes a research paper.

-Students earning less than a B twice in any individual MHA courses are dropped from the MHA program due to poor academic performance.
-Students dropped due to poor academic performance will not be allowed re-entry into the MHA program at a later date.
+Students earning less than a B twice in any individual MHA courses are dropped from the MHA program due to unsatisfactory academic performance.
+Students dropped due to unsatisfactory academic performance will not be allowed re-entry into the MHA program at a later date.

 A 2.7 GPA from the student’s undergraduate program is required for admission to the MHA program.
 Students with a 2.5-2.7 undergraduate GPA may enter as a Non-Declared student, following Graduate School Policies, and will be allowed to take up to 9 credit hours of MHA courses.
 At the end of the 9 credit hours, the student must hold a 3.0 GPA to be then admitted to the MHA program.
 Students not meeting the 3.0 GPA at the end of the 9 credit hours will not be allowed to take any other MHA courses.